inex/ixp-manager-docs-md/docs/install/upgrade-v3.md

 ### Migrate Plaintext Passwords to Bcrypt

-Since v4.5, we [no longer allows plaintext passwords](../usage/users.md#password-hashing).
+Since v4.5, we [no longer allow plaintext passwords](../usage/users.md#password-hashing).
 If you were using plaintext passwords, you need to convert them to bcrypt as follows:

 ```sh
 cd $IXPROOT